UPDATE: AT&T TV Now’s live TV streaming plans are no longer available to new subscribers. The service has merged with

 AT&T’s streaming TV bundles have become more expensive and feature fewer channels, but HBO is now included.

 AT&T TV Now (Formerly DirecTV Now) Live TV Streaming Service Review

 In its early days when it was called DirecTV Now, the streaming service offered more than 100 channels for $35/month and gave away free Apple TVs to attract new customers.

-But AT&T’s streaming service has been losing subscribers, especially after overhauling its packages in March 2019.
+But AT&T’s streaming service has been losing subscribers, especially after overhauling its packages in early 2019.

 Before those changes were implemented, I tested out AT&T TV Now several times.
 At first, buffering and error messages were frequent.
 But the service seemed to get its act together after about a year.